Loading...

 When connecting Make MCP server to an AI system, you select the scopes to determine the tools available to the system.

-When connecting to Make MCP server, note that the use of scenarios as tools is available to all plans, and management tools are available to paid plans.
+Scenario run (Run your scenarios) tools are available to all plans, and management (View and modify...) tools are available to paid plans.

-If you're using scenarios as tools, you can help AI understand what data to receive and send by configuring scenario inputs and outputs:
+If you're using scenarios as tools, you can help AI understand what data to receive and send by configuring scenario :

 Inputs: parameters your AI fills with data when the scenario runs

-Outputs: data returned from the scenario to your AI
+Outputs: data returned from the scenario to the AI

-Make MCP server is a cloud-based server hosted by Make, running via Server-Sent Events (SSE) and Streamable HTTP.
+Make MCP server is a cloud-based server hosted by Make, running via Streamable HTTP and Server-Sent Events (SSE).

 If your MCP client supports SSE, use the following connection URLs, depending on your connection type:

 If your MCP client does not support SSE, use the Cloudflare mcp-remote proxy for compatibility.
-Refer to Cloudflare's MCP Remote Proxy Guide for more details.
+Refer to for more details.

-This article outlines how to connect Make MCP server with Cursor using an MCP token.
+This guide outlines how to connect Make MCP server with Kiro using OAuth.

 Prerequisites